BoxOfDevs/DO2-Asset-Loader/README.md

 Contributions are welcome!
 If you wish to contribute to the project, please mention it in a relevant category or discussion on the Discussions page and submit a pull request when you're ready.
 Thanks for your help! <br>
 <br>
-**As of Version 1.2.0, all gameplay-necessary assets are implemented!
-Polish and minor tweaks are necessary in future releases, but nothing should break asset usage.
-It is safe and recommended to begin using this as of v1.2.0, following the usage guide for installation and updating in the future.**
+**As of Version 1.4.0, all game-necessary assets are implemented!
+It is safe and recommended to begin using this as of v1.4.0, following the usage guide for installation and updating in the future.**

 ## Usage Guide
 Please refer to the various pages on the wiki (https://github.com/BoxOfDevs/DO2-Asset-Loader/wiki/) for instructions for use of this addon. <br>